zrmacc/RareEventsMeta/Simulations/Jordan.md

 * Make an Rmd file with the plots and summaries described in the bullets below:
 * For each case, make a faceted bar plot for the type I error (eg. a-c) with faceting by hetereogetiy, each bar corresponds to the type I error of a given method
 * For each case, make a faceted bar plot for the power (eg. d-f) with faceting by hetereogetiy, each bar corresponds to the power of a given method.
 For methods with type I error > 0.05 (ie. they are anti-conservative), make the bars gray as it isnt far to compare power
+*  You can group a, d on one page, b, e on another page, and c,f on another page
 * Summarize the effective K for each setting, this is the first column of "all_res", just take the mean across the simulations and print this out in the rmd

 # TODO for week of 10/18/22